floriankraemer/floriankraemer.github.io/_posts/2026-04-10-The-Value-of-Value-Objects.markdown

 Code must reflect the semantic meaning of the things you are trying to model and it should be unambiguous.

 A sender and a receiver are certainly not the same thing semantically; they are completely different concepts.
 To avoid logical mistakes you should reflect and describe them explicitly in code as well instead of saying "Yea, they're all just integers".

+To summarize it:

+* A Value Object is defined by its data rather than its identity.
+* Validation checks if input is correct; Value Objects ensure that once data is in your system, it stays correct.
+* Value objects ideally encapsulate concepts from your domain model and enforce invariants.
+* Value objects can have more than one internal value, e.g. Money could be a composite of the amount and the currency.